Your business is doing great locally, and now you are planning to take it one step further into new global markets.

 This encoding system encompasses all characters used in all modern languages including Arabic, which helps make your software-displayed text readable after translation, and ultimately allows your software products to be adapted to literally every area of the world.

-A very important step in software internationalization that prepares for an easy localization process is adapting your software code to recognize cultural differences and divergences in language rules.
+A very important step in software internationalization that prepares for an easy localization process is for the software developer to adapt your software code to recognize cultural differences and divergences in language rules.

 To do so, you have to incorporate localization data and culture-specific components into your software source code library.